Succulent Turning Pink: Reasons & Easy Fix

 Watering Problems

-Overwatering can cause the roots to rot, which can lead to pink or discolored leaves.
+Overwatering can cause your succulent’s roots to rot, which can lead to pink or discolored leaves.

 Additionally, if the soil doesn’t drain properly, the roots can become waterlogged and begin to rot.